seqan/seqan/manual/source/Tutorial/SimpleRnaSeq.rst

 * See :cite:`Mortazavi2008` for further reading.
 * Read the :ref:`tutorial-basic-sam-bam-io` Tutorial and change your program to stream a SAM file instead of loading it as a whole.
-* Change the program such that it attaches the RPKM value as a key-value pair (see :dox:`AnnotationTreeIterator#assignValueByKey assignValueByKey`) to the annotation of each gene and output a GFF file.
+* Change the program such that it attaches the RPKM value as a key-value pair (see :dox:`AnnotationTreeIterator#assignValueByKey`) to the annotation of each gene and output a GFF file.
 * Continue with the :ref:`tutorial` rest of the tutorials]].